Fly Fishing Pyramid Lake Nevada for Trophy Lahontan Cutthroat Trout (20+ lb)

 - Sacramento Perch

-The Lahontan Cutthroat Trout’s story at Pyramid Lake is one of near extinction in the 1900s, followed by an incredible recovery through modern conservation and science.
+The story of Lahontan Cutthroat Trout at Pyramid Lake is one of near extinction followed by an extraordinary recovery.

 Key Takeaways About Fly Fishing Pyramid Lake with Lacey’s Guide Service